No Churn Cherry Cola Sorbet Easy Summer Treat

 7. Final Freezing: After 6 hours, let it sit for a few minutes before scooping.

 This method creates a light and fluffy sorbet.
-For the full recipe, check out the section above.

 Can I use diet or caffeine-free cherry cola?